Steelstone3/Critter-Cove-Zoo-Manager/README.md

-# Galactic Marauders
+# Critter Cove: Zoo Manager

-Galactic marauders is a Space Invaders like game written in rust using the bevy framework.
+Critter Cove: Zoo Manage is a Zoo Tycoon like game written in rust using the bevy framework.

-## Running Galactic Marauders
+## Running The Game

-> cd ~/Galactic-Marauders
+> cd ~/Critter-Cove-Zoo-Manager
 >
 > cargo build
 >